One-sample survival tests in the presence of non-proportional hazards in oncology clinical trials: Score tests for non-proportional hazards

 \section{Score tests for non-proportional hazards}

-As previously reported in Section \ref{sec1}, Finkelstein et al. \citep{Finkelstein2003} expressed the OSLRT as a score test assuming the PH assumption.
-To address the issue of non-proportional hazards between the experimental and external control groups in a SAT, we assume a piecewise exponential (PE) model that allows HR to differ in different specified time periods \citep{Chu2020, He2013}:
+As described in Section \ref{sec1}, Finkelstein et al. \citep{Finkelstein2003} expressed the OSLRT as a score test under the PH assumption.
+To address the issue of non-proportional hazards between the experimental and external control groups in a SAT, we consider a piecewise exponential proportional hazards (PEPH) model, which allows the HR to vary across pre-specified time intervals \citep{Chu2020, He2013}:

-where $\rm k_i$ are the change-points (CPs) of the model with $\rm 0 = k_0 < k_1 < k_2 < ... < k_k < k_{k+1} = \infty$ and $\rm r_i$ are the HRs which are constant within each interval.
-The number of CPs and their values must be defined a priori.
-The PE survival model also allows to directly express the log likelihood function of the survival data of the experimental group (Equation \ref{log-like}) in terms of the cumulative hazard function of the external group $\Lambda_0{\rm (t)}$.
-To construct a one-dimensional score test, we limit the number of CPs to one for the early and delayed effects and two for the middle effect.
-In the following subsections, we derive score tests that reflects an early effect (Section \ref{EE}), a middle effect (Section \ref{ME}), a delayed effect (Section \ref{DE}) and a crossing hazards effect (Section \ref{CH}).
+where $k_i$ denote the change-points (CPs) of the model with $0 = k_0 < k_1 < k_2 < ... < k_l < k_{l+1} = \infty$ and $r_i$ the HR, assumed constant within each interval.
+The number and locations of CPs must be specified a priori.
+The PEPH survival model also allows to directly express the log-likelihood function of the survival data of the experimental group (Equation \ref{log-like}) in terms of the cumulative hazard function of the external control group $\Lambda_0{(t)}$.
+To construct a one-dimensional score test, we limit the number of CPs to one for the early and delayed effects, and two for the middle effect.
+In the following subsections, we derive score tests corresponding to an early effect (Section \ref{EE}), a middle effect (Section \ref{ME}), a delayed effect (Section \ref{DE}) and a crossing hazards effect (Section \ref{CH}).